adriaanbd/data-structures-and-algorithms/Notes/Trees/dfs-preorder.md

 ## Using a Stack

-Remember that a Stack if a Last In First Out (LIFO) abstract data type, which makes it a good fit for a pre-order traversal.
+Remember that a Stack is a Last In First Out (LIFO) abstract data type, which makes it a good fit for a pre-order traversal.

 The algorithm would go something like this: